The Roof System

 Code Design Requirements

-All construction is done to meet the specific wind, snow and seismic loads of the site where you will build.
+Each kit, inclusive of the roof system and the walls, will be qualified by our engineers to assure that the specific wind, snow and seismic loads of the site where you will build are met.

 Additional design elements particular to your project, such as lofts, decks, porches, additions, and interior walls, will require further analysis for an additional fee relative to the scope of the project.